DF4708/VH-VV_Satellite_Flood_Detection/README.md

 1. Cleans the dataset folder by removing non-TIFF artifacts (except Java/JSON files).
 2. Parses `S1list.json` and `S2list.json` labels.
 If neither file is present, the tool still runs and assumes `flooding=false` for every image so CSVs are produced without manual post-processing.
 The parser warns if a JSON file is missing or yields zero matches to help pinpoint malformed entries.
 3. Processes all `.tif` / `.tiff` images concurrently, scanning every subfolder under the dataset root (not just numeric folders).
+4. Derives season directly from the `YYYYMMDD` portion embedded in each filename (e.g., `20190118` -> Winter) so seasonal counts and probabilities in `Summary_All.csv` stay aligned with the data.
-4. Writes `Images_All.csv`, `Summary_All.csv`, and `Skipped.csv` to the dataset root.
+5. Writes `Images_All.csv`, `Summary_All.csv`, and `Skipped.csv` to the dataset root.
+6. Generates `Summary_Updated_Java.csv` and `Decision_Table_Java.csv` with the same logistic analysis that was previously in `SummaryGeneratorLogistic`, using only the in-memory records—no extra script needed.
-5. Generates `Auto_Probabilities.csv`, a lightweight logistic-style probability table (based only on the extracted features) so no external `SummaryGeneratorLogistic` step is needed.
+7. Generates `Auto_Probabilities.csv`, a lightweight logistic-style probability table (based only on the extracted features) so no external `SummaryGeneratorLogistic` step is needed.